 Awards that require these types of approvals may be processed before the IACUC has issued an approval number.
 However, in such cases, research is restricted to activities not involving animal subjects.
 Research activities involving animal subjects may only proceed after IACUC has given a final approval and number.
 In order for theapproval to be valid the Sponsor (or funding source), and personnel must be listed on the applications.
 See the IACUC website for further instructions.

-Technical Committees are campus committees that are mandated by regulatory and policy requirements.
+Safety Committees are campus committees that are mandated by regulatory and policy requirements.

 - Chemical & Environmental Safety Committee